-6. First Aid Kit/ Medical equipment:
+- 6. First Aid Kit/Medical Equipment - 6.1.

-- 6.1.
 Each venue hosting judo competitions must be equipped with a first aid kit.
-Refer to the Annex 1 Medical equipment for a list of required and recommended equipment. - 6.2 Each host is responsible for replacement of the of the supply's used by the attending medical personnel -

-7. AED (automatic external defibrillator) and oxygen:

-- 7.1.
-In addition to the above, each organizing committee hosting judo competitions must offer access to an AED on site (automatic external defibrillator).
+Refer to the Annex 1: Medical equipment for a list of required and recommended equipment. - 6.2.
+Each host is responsible for replacement of the supplies used by the attending medical personnel. - 7.
+AED (Automatic External Defibrillator) and Oxygen - 7.1.
+In addition to the above, each organizing committee hosting judo competitions must offer access to an AED (automatic external defibrillator) on site.
 We recommend that the AED be located directly in the medical area. - 7.2.
-In addition, Judo Canada strongly recommends to each organizing committee, hosting judo competitions for Veteran Athletes to offer access to oxygen tank and non-re-breather oxygen masks.
+In addition, Judo Canada strongly recommends to each organizing committee hosting judo competitions for Veteran Athletes to offer access to oxygen tank and non-re-breather oxygen masks.